 For our fold-recognition experiments, we used the SCOP database as a standard for identifying related proteins.
-We created a benchmark set (dunbrack-in-scop) of non-homologous, whole protein chains (detailed in Section 2.3).
+We created a benchmark set (dunbrack-in-scop) of nonhomologous, whole protein chains (detailed in the Data Sets section).
 Our study focuses on proteins that are difficult to detect by sequence similarity, so we excluded proteins sharing greater than 20% sequence identity from the benchmark set.
-We define correct hits as proteins which contain the same SCOP fold (major structural similarity).
-Other studies have used the more stringent criterion of same SCOP superfamily (probable common evolutionary origin) [46, 47, 48, 49].
-We chose a looser definition, because we are interested here in detecting structurally similar proteins, regardless of whether they are remotely homologous or non-homologous.
-This choice raises both the number of true positives and of false negatives 2.
+We define correct hits as proteins that contain the same SCOP fold (major structural similarity).
+Other studies used the more stringent criterion of same SCOP superfamily (probable common evolutionary origin).46-49 We chose a looser definition because we are interested here in detecting structurally similar proteins, regardless of whether they are remotely homologous or nonhomologous.
+This choice raises both the number of true positives and false negatives.